How to install Memcached on Amazon Linux 2023

 The Memcached command-line tool is not installed by default when you install the Memcached package.
 To install the tool, run the following command:

-sudo yum install memcached-tools -y
+sudo dnf install telnet -y

 Retrieve data from the cache: